 If you have questions about exactly which services are included in your mental health insurance coverage, you should contact your health insurance provider directly.
 As with all insurance coverage, insurers are not required to pay for the full cost of services – including therapy, prescriptions, substance-use disorder treatments, and other services – so they may pay for a portion of your mental health services while you are responsible for paying the difference, or they may cover only certain types of healthcare providers or treatments.

 Co-pays, deductibles, and in-network and out-of-network providers are some of the thornier details of coverage that might make a difference in your options for care and cost.
 Sometimes these specifics can be a bit confusing, so it’s best to contact your insurance provider directly and iron out those details so that you can take advantage of the coverage that you have and get the services you need.
 Your insurer should be available to help answer any questions you might have about just which services they cover.
 Often, they have an online portal and search engine, online customer service, or a behavioral healthcare focused customer care phone number you can call – so don’t let some of these details stop you from getting the care you need.
+Be sure to ask about options such as telehealth and covered apps in addition to office-based care.

 Mental health is an important part of overall health, that’s why care is covered